-69. Compliance with Approved Scheme(s) of Arrangement
+67. Compliance with approved Scheme(s) of Arrangements:

-The Company has not entered into any Scheme of Arrangements in terms of sections 230 to 237 of the Companies Act, 2013 during the year.
+During the Year, the Company has not entered into any Scheme of Arrangements in terms of sections 230 to 237 of the Companies Act, 2013.

-70. Utilisation of borrowed funds and share premium:
+Utilisation of borrowed funds and share premium:

-- A. During the year, the Company has not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the Intermediary shall: - a. directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company (Ultimate Beneficiaries) or - b. provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries. - B. During the year, the Company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall: - a. directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or - b. provide any quarantee, security or the like on behalf of the Ultimate Beneficiaries.
+- During the year, the Company has not advanced or loaned or invested funds to any other person(s) or entity(ies). including foreign entities (Intermediaries) with the understanding that the Intermediary shall: - directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company (Ultimate Beneficiaries) or - b. provide any quarantee, security or the like to or on behalf of the Ultimate Beneficiaries. - During the year, the Company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall: - directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or - provide any quarantee, security or the like on behalf of the Ultimate Beneficiaries.

-71. Information Pertaining to Corporate Social Responsibility ("CSR"):
+Information Pertaining to Corporate Social Responsibility ("CSR"): 69.